andre-the-giant/astroblog/src/pages/posts/what-makes-a-great-engineering-onboarding-experience.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'What makes a great engineering onboarding experience'
 pubDate: 2025-03-12
-description: 'Onboarding can make or break an engineer’s success in a team.
+description: 'Onboarding can make or break an engineer's success in a team.
 A structured and thoughtful approach helps new hires integrate faster, become productive sooner, and feel like part of the team from day one.'
 image:
     url: 'blogimage14.jpg'
     alt: ''